 We have an amazing amount of diversity in our school and this is something we are extremely proud of.
 We also recognise that our diversity brings with it a range of needs, which we are fully prepared to support.

 We offer more teaching than traditional schools, with mentoring from staff, partners and industry co-sponsors built into the curriculum.
-We ensure all of our students are able to benefit from our Information, Advice and Guidance structure, which has been built around the needs of each cohort, for example: workshops to support students’ writing their UCAS personal statements; and one to one counselling from organisations such as the Terence Higgins Trust.
+We ensure all of our students are able to benefit from our information, advice and guidance structure, which has been built around the needs of each cohort.
+This includes workshops to support students’ writing their UCAS personal statements and one to one counselling from organisations such as the Terence Higgins Trust.

 Many strands of support are on offer to students, in order to facilitate excellent progress and attainment, and these include regular intervention activities, enrichment, and further tailored support.
-We focus this support on developing students around our core ethos, the ‘Heartbeat’ traits.
+We focus this support on developing students around our core ethos: